gnois/luaty/README.md

 ```

-- indentation is allowed within table definition, but the line having its closing brace should realign back to the starting indentation
+- an indent is allowed within table constructor/function call, but the line having its closing brace/parenthesis should realign back to its starting indentation

 ```
 var y = { 1